 The events of July 9 are full of Hall of Fame names who left their mark on the National Hockey League, both on the ice and in the front office.
-There were trades, free agent signings, births and retirements.
+There were trades, free agent signings, births, and retirements.
+So, let’s begin our daily trip back in time to relive all the best moments from this date.

 Sakic Hangs Them Up